 Photo: The dark part of the sample in the photo shows manganese crust that has been deposited on the lighter coloured rock, which in this case is a basalt, NPD.

-Prospective manganese nodules are not formed on the Norwegian shelf, but they are known from other places around the world.
+Prospective manganese nodules are at present not found on the Norwegian shelf, but they are known from other places around the world.
 Nodules are formed on the seafloor, and have a chemistry that is similar to manganese crusts.